Rath Cycle (Magic: The Gathering): Tempest

 Tempest was the second set and the first standalone to follow the crew of the flying ship Weatherlight; though most of the members were killed off in the later Invasion Cycle, a few of them (particularly Karn) have intermittently appeared in expansions ever since.
 The release of Tempest represented a large jump in the power level of the card set, compared to the previous Mirage cycle.
 Many cards from Tempest instantly became (and still are) tournament staples.
 Its expansion symbol is a cloud with a lightning bolt erupting out.
 On December 8, 2008, Tempest was released for Magic: The Gathering Online.

 Tempest was originally intended to have a major "poison" theme, but in the end all poison cards were pulled from the set.

 Stronghold

-Stronghold was the last set in which multi-colored cards appeared until the 2000 expansion Invasion.
+Stronghold was the last set in which multicolored cards appeared until the 2000 expansion Invasion.

 On April 13, 2009, Stronghold was released on Magic: The Gathering Online.
 It went off sale on April 27, 2009, but was briefly available again for the release of Exodus on December 7, 2009.